Iconic Things to See in Rome, Italy on Your Vacation

 Italy is one of those designations that is dear to most of us, we love the food and know much about the incredible culture.
 There are lots of things to see in Rome and below are some places which are all very central and not to be missed.
 You could spend a year of your life exploring Rome and barely scratch the surface but the ones I’ve listed below are some of the top attractions and worthwhile.

 I’ve been to Rome several times but recently had the pleasure of visiting with my friends from Monograms and let me tell you, I saw a lot more than the previous times.
 Having a guided tour the day after you arrive in a city is something special.
 It’s nice to cross off most of the iconic things to see in Rome or anywhere else right away then spend the rest of your stay however you see fit.
+Considering it’s one of the most popular tourist destinations in the world, it’s most certainly one of the most iconic cities to visit in Italy.

 Below are iconic things to see in Rome